eFestivals.co.uk

 Entertainment:

 Entertainment on the campsite is severely lacking.
-There are only three types of entertainment for campers that are located in the campsite itself and none of these run very late into the night.
-The campsite at T does have a great vibe, but that’s created more by the people than by the entertainment laid on.
+There is only basic entertainment for campers that are located just out of the arena in the campsite itself and none of these run very late into the night.
+The campsite at T does have a great vibe, but that's created more by the people than by the entertainment laid on.

 Arena Access: